cienicalaatti/Network-Systems-Prediction/README.md

 # Reservoir Computing in Predicting Networks of Coupled Dynamical Systems

 Repository containing the source code to produce the analysis of the thesis work.
+The parallel reservoir scheme implementation is based on a [paper](https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.128.164101) by Keshav et. al., and a modified version of [ReservoirPy](https://reservoirpy.readthedocs.io/en/latest/) (v0.2) Python package.
 The analysis was run on a Slurm-based computing cluster.

 This repository contains the essential source code for the most important parts of the analysis, not all data/scripts required to reproduce all the results presented in the thesis are included.